xavidop/blog/cookies-policy.md

 permalink: cookies-policy
 ---

-<h1>Cookie Policy for Technical Grimoire</h1>
+<h1>Cookie Policy for My blog</h1>

-<p>This is the Cookie Policy for Technical Grimoire, accessible from https://xavidop.me/</p>
+<p>This is the Cookie Policy for Xavier Portilla Edo's blog, accessible from https://xavidop.me/</p>

 <p><strong>What Are Cookies?</strong></p>